cmason3/vaulty/README.md

 ## Vaulty
 ### Encrypt/Decrypt with ChaCha20-Poly1305

-Vaulty is an extremely lightweight encryption/decryption tool which uses ChaCha20-Poly1305 to provide 256-bit authenticated encryption (AEAD) using Scrypt as the password based key derivation function.
+Vaulty is an extremely lightweight encryption/decryption tool which uses ChaCha20-Poly1305 to provide 256-bit authenticated symmetric encryption (AEAD) using Scrypt as the password based key derivation function as well as supporting public key (asymmetric) encryption via ECDH (Elliptic Curve Diffie-Hellman) and X448.
 It can be used to encrypt/decrypt files, or `stdin` if you don't specify any files - it is written in Python and requires Python 3.

 If encrypting `stdin` then the output will be Base64 encoded whereas if encrypting a file then it won't and it will have a `.vlt` extension added to indicate it has been encrypted.